xotonic/hintbutton/README.md

-## Popover extention for Vaadin fields
+## Popover extension for Vaadin fields

 *work in progress*